 This newest novel by the internationally acclaimed author of Troll: A Love Story and The Blood of Angels is audacious satire, with a numinous soul at its core.

 Reviews of Core of the Sun:

-“[Sinisalo] creates an impressively detailed and extremely frightening world.
-Written with wit and grace… the novel maintains an impressive grasp on plot and suspense, easily luring the reader into taking its characters, politics, and striking story to heart.” – Kirkus (starred review)
+“An impressively detailed and extremely frightening world… easily luring the reader into taking its characters, politics, and striking story to heart.” – Kirkus (starred review)

 “SF, fantasy, and New Weird readers will revel in the elegantly blurred lines of science and mysticism.
 Readers seeking a reliable, strong, female narrator won’t be disappointed.
 The narrator’s funny, sad, punk voice is unforgettable.” – Library Journal

 “Sinisalo crafts a funny, unsettling, emotionally charged apparition of the present that’s all her own.” – Jason Heller, NPR

 ” A testament to the power of the human soul to escape oppression and a smirking social commentary, The Core of the Sun is one deliciously spicy package.” – Shelf Awareness (starred review)